avinash516/Django_myDocumentation/README.md

 	from django.http import HttpResponse
 	def index(request):
 			return HttpResponse("<h2>Hello World</h2>")

+* **HttpResponse  :** is a response class with string data.
+While HttpRequest is created by Django, HttpResponse is created by programmer.
 * Create a function index in the views.py file.
 This function will be mapped from the Students/urls.py file.

 > **_NOTE:_** import HttpResponse from http package and defining the function index.